 Getting a Medical Marijuana Card for Your Child

 You may be able to obtain a medical marijuana card for your child, depending on your state of residency.
 Here are the steps to follow as a caregiver.

 Determine If Your State Allows Primary Caregivers

 Most Medical Marijuana Programs permit people aged 18 and up to apply as patients.
-However, many also allow for minor patients (under the age of 18) to apply with the support of a parent or legal guardian in some states.
+However, many also allow minor patients (under 18) to apply with the support of a parent or legal guardian in some states.

 Understand Qualifying Conditions in Children

-Many state medical marijuana programs have conditions included on the list specifically for children.
-Some of the most common conditions which children suffer from and may be prescribed medical marijuana are:
+Many state medical marijuana programs have conditions on the list specifically for children.
+Some of the most common conditions that children suffer from and may be prescribed medical marijuana are:

 - Cancer and chemotherapy-induced nausea and vomiting

-Note that some states have a different list of qualifying conditions for minor patients than they do for adults.
+Note that some states have different qualifying conditions for minor patients than adults.
 You can check the conditions on the individual state pages of our website.

 Accept Caregiver Laws and Responsibilities